smartface/sf-extension-oracle-jet/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the UPL license.
 See the [LICENSE](https://raw.githubusercontent.com/smartface/sf-extension-oracle-jet/master/LICENSE) file.
 Within the scope of this license, all modifications to the source code, regardless of the fact that it is used commercially or not, shall be committed as a contribution back to this repository.